clundstedt225/Asteroids247/README.md

-# Asteroids247
+# MonoGame Asteroids
-NHTI AGGP247 final project - Connor Lundstedt
+This was a final personal capstone project for AGGP 247 (Math & Physics for Game Programmers)

 ## Project Tools & Languages